SimpleITK/SimpleITK/Utilities/GenerateDocs/README.md

 # SimpleITK Documentation Generation

-This directory contains scripts used to process and generate documentation for SimpleITK.
+This directory contains scripts used to process and generate API documentation for SimpleITK.

 ## Overview

 - Much of the SimpleITK documentation (Doxygen strings and API language docs) is derived from ITK's Doxygen.
 - The process begins by running Doxygen on ITK to produce ITK Doxygen XML files.
 These can be generated locally or downloaded as nightly builds.
-- Use the `GenerateDoc.py` script to extract documentation from the ITK Doxygen XML and update the SimpleITK YAML filter description files.
+- Use the `generate_doc.py` script to extract documentation from the ITK Doxygen XML and update the SimpleITK YAML filter description files.
 - When SimpleITK is built, the YAML files serve as the source for generating C++ code with embedded documentation.
 - Building the SimpleITK Documentation target generates SimpleITK's own Doxygen XML files.
 - The `SwigDocUpdate.sh` script can then be run to convert the SimpleITK Doxygen XML into Swig `.i` files, enabling inline documentation for some wrapped languages when SimpleITK is built.